Pr0xximity999/Quartz/content/School/Year 2/S1/Computer & Machine Vision/OakD Camera.md

 ![[Vault-data/Attachments/OakD Camera.png]]
 An image of an OakD camera model

 This OakD has both a stereo camera and an infrared(IR) night vision camera.
 It has a model processing power of 4 Terra operations (TOP).
-Running a model will classify any objects it can detect and send it to a data stream along with the camera’s output.
-Extracting the type of data is defined by an **operator type**. https://derivative.ca/UserGuide/OAK-D
+Running a model will classify any objects it can detect and send it to a data stream along with the camera’s output. https://derivative.ca/UserGuide/OAK-D

 # DepthAi API